zbejas/Grains/README.md

 #### Crafting table
-Players can use **/workbench** to change a normal crafting table to a protable one.
+Players can use **/workbench** to change a normal crafting table to a portable one.
 After that a crafting table is just a right-click away.

 ![Gif broken](https://i.imgur.com/GGpMHbm.gif)
 ---